aboutcoders/logger-bundle/README.md

 }
 ```

-Then include the bundle in the AppKernel.php class
+Include the bundle in the AppKernel.php class

 ```php
 public function registerBundles()